tanogc/overarching_functional_space/README.md

 * latitude.txt: latitudinal information for each site

 ## Dependencies
 To run the code and functions from this repository, you need to install the following packages: 'ade4','ape','clue', 'cluster', 'FD', 'geometry', 'gtools','plyr', 'MuMIn', 'vegan'.
-We can install them by running the following line:
+Use this code to install them:

 ```
 install.packages(c("ade4","ape","clue", "cluster", "FD", "geometry",